IvanYuantama/Dockerize-web/README.md

 # Game Review
+CRUD app for review games.
+You can create review, get all review, edit review, and also delete review.

-Dockerize-web with mongodb and nodejs.
-Also react for frontend
+Dockerize-web with mongodb ,nodejs, and reactjs
 - Author-web : ryan
 - Dockerize : ivan